 "It was fantastic to have Ritula there – she added a great mixture of humour and gravitas to the event and I hope she enjoyed it equally".
 Accenture 2018

-Presents the World Tonight on Radio 4, an in depth digest of the day’s news, and is a regular stand in on Any Questions/Answers on Radio 4, deputising for Jonathan Dimbleby.
+Ritual Shah presents the World Tonight on Radio 4, an in depth digest of the day’s news, and is a regular stand in on Any Questions/Answers on Radio 4.

 Sanchia Berg is a senior BBC reporter/correspondent on Radio 4's Today Programme and on BBC2's Newsnight, specialising in Education and Social Affairs